BeeGFS Hive Index

 usage: bee [--help] -F FS_PATH [-I INDEX_PATH] [-M MNT_PATH] [-p PORT_NUM] [-v DEBUG_MODE]

-BeeGFS Hive index version of update
+BeeGFS Hive Index version of update

 optional arguments: